VedantSolunke/mern-todo-frontend/README.md

 ## Feedback and Issues 📣🔧

-If you encounter any issues while using the MERN Todo List or have suggestions for improvements, please feel free to [open an issue](https://github.com/your-username/your-repo/issues) on the GitHub repository.
+If you encounter any issues while using the MERN Todo List or have suggestions for improvements, please feel free to [open an issue](https://github.com/VedantSolunke/mern-todo-frontend/issues) on the GitHub repository.
 Your feedback helps enhance the user experience. 🛠️

 ---

 Thank you for exploring the MERN Todo List repository.
-We hope this application helps you stay organized and manage your tasks efficiently.
+I hope this application helps you stay organized and manage your tasks efficiently.
 Happy task management! 📋🙌

 ## Known Limitations and Future Improvements 🚧🚀